General covariance and dynamics with a Gauss law: Observables

 is an observable.
 Similarly, the rest of the familiar $T$ variables, defined via insertions of the momentum $\tilde{E}^a_i$ along Wilson lines, are also observables, e.g.

 where $\tilde{E}^a = \tilde{E}^a_i\tau^i$ and $x_1,\ldots, x_n$ are fixed points on the curve $\gamma$.

-However, unlike in standard LQG, these are not the only loop observables, since we now have the additional $\mathfrak{g}$-valued configuration and momentum variables, namely $\phi^i$ and $\tilde{p}_i$, that may be inserted along Wilson lines as well.
-Here there are multiple possibilities, ranging from simple end-of-the-curve insertions such as
+However, unlike in LQG, these are not the only loop observables, since we now have the additional $\mathfrak{su}(2)$-valued configuration and momentum variables, namely $\phi^i$ and $\tilde{p}_i$, that may be inserted along Wilson lines as well.
+There are numerous such possibilities, ranging from simple end-of-the-curve insertions such as

 to mixed and middle-of-the-curve insertions such as

 The former are essentially flux tubes analogous to those found in Yang-Mills theory, except that the nonzero Hamiltonian of the latter can cause these tubes to break to form more such tubes, whereas our model has unbroken tubes floating around in spacetime.